woossi0/suite/docs/usermanual/source/webapps/ol3/index.rst

   /usr/share/opengeo/apps/

 Next, open that file in a browser.
-Assuming OpenGeo Suite web applications deployed at ``http://localhost:8080``, this file should be viewable at ``http://localhost:8080/apps/map.html``.
+Assuming Boundless Suite web applications deployed at ``http://localhost:8080``, this file should be viewable at ``http://localhost:8080/apps/map.html``.

 .. figure:: img/ol3map.png